 Couple coaching can help you take time to see your relationship from a fresh perspective.
 You can discuss your feelings, values and expectations, and your therapist may work with you on how to communicate more clearly.
 You and your partner have an opportunity to explore with your therapist your roles, desires and behaviour, to think about what you want from your relationship and what you can do to change your situation for the better.
 It also gives you the space to explore, in confidence, complex or difficult issues, including areas of less obvious tension or conflict and your sexual relationship.

 Often relationship therapy explores the dynamics between you and your partner and how your interactions can be improved, sometimes by focusing on your communication skills.
 You may be carrying expectations and ideals about what you want from your relationship; you may be burdened by past hurts, the impact of infidelity or cheating or porn.
 Therapy can help understand the baggage you may be carrying, as a result of being hurt or misunderstood.
 On a more positive note, therapy can serve to acknowledge what you appreciate about your partner.

 I have been trained in a range of approaches for working with relationships.
 I usually lead with the Imago model.
-After listening carefully, I tend to recommend that we follow a short programme that I have devised, which brings together the best of approaches such as resetting the relationship vision, understanding sources of conflict, ways of building intimacy, differentiating yet maintaining togetherness.
+After listening carefully, I tend to recommend that we follow a short programme that I have devised, which brings together the best of approaches such as resetting the relationship vision, understanding sources of conflict, ways of building intimacy, differentiating yet maintaining togetherness.as

 What if sex is the problem?